© 2019 Baptist Health. All Rights Reserved.

 - Check your blood glucose often.
 Just the excitement of travel can make it fluctuate.

 - If you plan on traveling out of the country, learn a few important phrases in that language, such as: "I have diabetes," "Sugar or orange juice, please" and "I need a doctor or pharmacy."

-- Keep in mind that other countries don't necessarily use the same U-100 insulin common to the United States.
+- Keep in mind that other countries don't necessarily use the same U-100 insulin common to the United States, the ADA says.
 If you need to use other strengths such as U-80 or U-40, you must use a different syringe for correct dosing.

 If you need information or help during your trip, look for an ADA branch if you're in the U.S., or an International Diabetes Federation group if you're abroad.